Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [ ] Press Enter (Windows) or Return (Mac).
 - [x] Press Shift+Enter (Windows) or Shift+Return (Mac)

 #### Q47.
-You want to repeat an element (such as the date<9 on all pages of the document.
+You want to repeat an element (such as the date) on all pages of the document.
 Which options should you choose?

 - [x] Insert > Header & Footer
 - [ ] Insert > Text
 - [ ] Design > Header & Footer
 - [ ] View > Header & Footer

 #### Q48.
+You want to repeat an element (such as the date) at the bottom of all pages of a document.
+Which option should you choose?

+- [ ] Insert > Text
+- [ ] View > Header & Footer
+- [ ] Design > Footer
+- [x] Insert > Footer

+#### Q49.
 A document has been shared with you from your colleague's OneDrive library.
 They have given only you editing access.
 What can you do with this document?

 - [x] Share the document with others.
 - [ ] Assume ownership of the document.
 - [ ] Remove access from another user.
 - [ ] Coauthor the document with your colleague.

-#### Q49.
+#### Q50.
 In the image below, what do the red bars next to the text indicate?

 ![image](images/002.png)